-affixed and this Certificate to be attested to by its, 1996. pe signed by its and this day of
+IN WITNESS WHEREOF, the Corporation affixed and this Certificate to be signed attested to by its, 1996. ed by its and

 FIRST HAWAIIAN, INC.

-By: Name:
+By: Name: Title:

-Title:

 ATTEST:

+Name: Title:

 PR0XY

 PROXY SOLICITED BY THE BOARD OF DIRECTORS OF FIRST HAWAIIAN, INC. ANNUAL MEETING - APRIL 18, 1996